Space Jam: Critical response

 Although Janet Maslin of The New York Times criticized the film's animation, she later went on to say that the film is a "fond tribute to [the Looney Tunes characters'] past."
 Michael Wilmington of the Chicago Tribune complained about some aspects of the movie, stating, "...we don't get the co-stars' best stuff.
 Michael doesn't soar enough.
 The Looney Tunes don't pulverize us the way they did when Chuck Jones, Friz Freleng or Bob Clampett were in charge."
 Yet overall, he also liked the film, giving it 3 stars and saying: "Is it cute?
 Yes.
 Is it a crowd-pleaser?
 Yup.
 Is it classic?
 Nope.
 (Though it could have been.)"
 TV Guide gave the movie only two stars, calling it a "cynical attempt to cash in on the popularity of Warner Bros. cartoon characters and basketball player Michael Jordan, inspired by a Nike commercial."
 Margaret A. McGurk of The Cincinnati Enquirer gave the film 2 1/2 stars out of four writing, "Technical spectacle amounts to nothing without a good story."

-Veteran Looney Tunes director Chuck Jones was critical of the film and its premise, opining that Bugs Bunny would not have enlisted help from others in resolving a conflict.
+According to author Kevin Sandler, critics disliked the film's representation of the Looney Tunes characters' personalities.
+Sandler stated, "Space Jam appear[s] to have replaced identity and irreverence with milquetoast and merchandising.
+This decontextualization has turned each character into a soulless, calculated, and crass commercial entity, a set of mannerisms and catchphrases without point or purpose.
+The comedy no longer springs from a conflict between opposing personalities; they are now all friends living in someplace called 'Looney Tune Land'.
+Instead, the comedy comes from the characters going out of character or reprising old scenes out of context."
+Veteran Looney Tunes director Chuck Jones was critical of the film and its premise, opining that Bugs Bunny would not have enlisted help from others in resolving a conflict, and that Porky Pig would never say, "I wet myself."
+During a dinner celebration with the animation staff of Space Jam and Warner Bros. executives, he was asked to deliver a congratulatory speech to the animators' work, but upon instead sharing his opinions on the film, was forcefully escorted off the lot by security.
+Looney Tunes: Back in Action director Joe Dante disliked the film's representation of the Looney Tunes brand and the characters' personalities, and later developed Back in Action to more closely represent said personalities.
+Back in Action writer Larry Doyle described the film as "awful".